timtouch/Revature-Notes/Week 6 REST/README.md

 - In a REST service, it could give you code that you can run.

 ## SOAP (Simple Object Access Protocol)
-- Get a decent understanding about it- Have endpoints that make sense to people
+- Get a decent understanding about it
-    - GET
-        - Retrieve the data
-    - POST
-        - Add/Update the data
-    - PUT
-        - Update the data
-    - DELETE
-        - Delete the data

 ### Terminology
 - SoA